Types of Floating Docks: Which Are Best?

 - Add versatility to your land.
 A floating dock can be used for swimming, fishing, socializing, and kicking your feet in the water after a long day!

-Before you settle on a floating or permanent dock, or wrestle with decking material options, take a few minutes to assess your needs:
+Before you settle on one or wrestle with decking material options, take a few minutes to assess your needs:

 - How deep is the water?